 User authentication with Identity-Aware Proxy.
 You authenticate users that are accessing any service exposed on an Anthos Service Mesh ingress gateway by using Identity-Aware Proxy (IAP).
 IAP can authenticate users that are logging in from a browser, integrate with custom identity providers, and issue a short-lived JWT token or an RCToken that can then be used to grant access at the Ingress gateway or a downstream service (by using a side-car).

 Access logging and monitoring.
 Anthos Service Mesh ensures that access logs and metrics are available in Google Cloud's operations suite, and provides an integrated dashboard to understand access patterns for a service or workload based on this data.
 You can also choose to configure a private destination.
 Anthos Service Mesh lets you reduce noise in access logs by only logging successful accesses once in a configurable time window.
 Requests that are denied by a security policy or result in an error are always logged.
 This lets you significantly reduce the costs associated with ingesting, storing, and processing logs, without the loss of key security signals.

 Anthos Service Mesh security currently has the following limitations:

-Mesh CA is only supported for Anthos deployments on Google Cloud.
+Mesh CA is only supported on GKE on Google Cloud.

 User authentication that uses IAP requires that a service be published to the internet.
 IAP and Anthos Service Mesh let you configure policies that can restrict access to authorized users and clients in a whitelisted IP range.
 If you choose to only expose the service to clients within the same network, you need to configure a custom policy engine for user authentication and token issuance.